 Proof of Insurance.
 Lessee shall submit certificates of insurance to the City prior to the commencement of the Term and annually thereafter, and at any time upon the request of the City.
 The insurance policy or policies required hereunder shall contain an endorsement which provides that Lessee is named insured as it pertains to this Agreement.
 Prior to the commencement of the Term and each time the policy renews, concurrently with the annual payment of Rent, or upon the City’s request, Lessee shall provide the Airport Manager a copy of the policy endorsement naming Heber City Corporation as an additional insured under the policy.

 Policy Requirements.
-All insurance coverages required under this Agreement shall (i) include the City and its officers, agents, and employees as additional named insured, (ii) provide thirty (30) days’ prior written notice of cancellation, modification, or intent not to renew the policy, with such notice being effective upon the City’s receipt of said notice, (iii) stipulate that the policy provided coverage is not subordinate to nor contributing with any other insurance coverage held or maintained by the City; (iv) include a waiver of subrogation, except for autombile and aircraft liability insurance, and (v) list any and all exclusions.
+All insurance coverages required under this Agreement shall (i) include the City and its officers, agents, and employees as additional named insured, (ii) provide thirty (30) days’ prior written notice of cancellation, modification, or intent not to renew the policy, with such notice being effective upon the City’s receipt of said notice, (iii) stipulate that the policy provided coverage is not subordinate to nor contributing with any other insurance coverage held or maintained by the City; (iv) include a waiver of subrogation, except for automobile and aircraft liability insurance, and (v) list any and all exclusions.
 Notice by the insurer shall be effective upon the receipt of said notice by the City.
 Lessee shall notify the City of any modification which affects the leasehold premises, termination or cancellation of any policy of insurance secured by Lessee pursuant to this paragraph as soon as Lessee learns of any such modification, termination, or cancellation.

 Application to Others.
-Lessee shall require all contractors, subcontractors, agents, or workers performing work or occupying the Premises to be properly licensed and to obtain an insurance coverage meeting the requirements of this Section XII, as evidenced by a certificate of insurance.
+Lessee shall require all contractors, subcontractors, agents, or workers performing work or occupying the Premises to be properly licensed and to obtain insurance coverage meeting the requirements of this Section XII, as evidenced by a certificate of insurance.
 Lessee shall require that all such parties submit certificates of such insurance to the City prior to performing work or occupying the Premises.
 The insurance provisions herein shall likewise apply to any permitted assignee, sublessee, or transferee of Lessee.

 No Limitation of Liability or Waiver.
 The procuring of such policy or policies of insurance shall not be construed to be a limitation upon Lessee’s liability or satisfaction or a waiver of Lessee’s indemnification obligations under this Agreement.